carlitox477/git-github-basics/README.md

 * **git branch -M new_branch_name**: To rename the current branch
 * **git push -u remote_repo_name_or_URL branch_name**: Bring local changes to the remote repository.
 If the *branch_name* doesn't exists, it will be created.
 * **git pull**

+## Personal access token
+It grant access to a github account.
+This can be useful if we are working in an unfamiliar computer or if we are using the command line